· 9 min read

 Phase 3: Embracing the new layout

 This part differs from people to people.
-Once you match your qwerty typing speed, you can choose to stop and be happy that you’re as fast in this new alternate keyboard layout.
-Otherwise, your pain isn’t over yet.
+Once you match your QWERTY typing speed (in said typing game), you can choose to stop and be happy that you’re as fast in this new alternate keyboard layout.
+Or, you can bring it out into the real world, where more pain awaits

 In typing tests, the idea is to just copy the word that is shown on the screen.
 However, in day to day usage, the mind needs to think of the content, and also at the same time type out the words.
-Think about it this way, you used 100% of your focus to type 100wpm.
+Think about it this way, you used 100% of your focus to type 100 wpm.
 Now, you must dedicate close to 100% of the brain to do the thinking, and there’s close to 0% to focus on the typing.
-The way to overcome this is to jump in cold turkey and use this new layout on a daily basis.

 Why would any sane person switch?

 At first, I was just learning for fun.
 I had no plans to give up QWERTY entirely.
-In fact, I made a personal pact: I’d only switch full-time if I ever met someone IRL who actually used an alt layout.
-That felt like a safe bet, or so I thought.
-I got to know someone that uses Dvorak.
+In fact, I made a personal pact: I’d only switch full-time if I ever met someone who actually used an alternate layout.
+That felt like a safe bet, until I met someone who uses Dvorak.

-Another reason for picking up a new layout was because I knew I wanted to use a split keyboard one day.
-My habit on QWERTY was to type the letter “y” using my left hand (in proper touch typing, “y” is a right-hand key).
-Learning a new layout was the perfect excuse to start fresh.
-Trying to learn proper touch-typing doesn’t make much sense on QWERTY anyway, because the most frequent keys aren’t even on the home row.
+Another reason for picking up a new layout was because I knew I wanted to use a split ortholinear keyboard one day.
+I don’t type on QWERTY the “correct” way, I use my left hand to type letter “y”, and my right hand for letter “b”.
+Using a split keyboard requires each key to be pressed by the correct hand (not necessarily the same finger).
+It was the perfect excuse to learn a new layout.
+Learning proper touch-typing doesn’t make much sense on QWERTY anyway, because the most frequent keys aren’t even on the home row.

 And of course, there’s the most important reason of all: to prove I’m not a serial killer.
-Everyone knows serial killers use QWERTY.
-I don’t.
-Therefore, I’m innocent.
-Not that anyone asked, but it gives me peace of mind.
+It is a commonly known fact that all serial killers use QWERTY.
+I don’t use QWERTY, therefore I’m not a serial killer.
+Not that anyone asked, but it gives me a peace of mind.

 What I’ve tried